omegaab04/time-series-analysis/README.md

 ## 📂 Files in This Repo
 - **`Time Series Prophet.Rmd`** – The main R Markdown file containing the data analysis and forecasting.
 Feel free to copy the code and edit it in your local environment if you are interested.
 - **`Time-Series-Prophet.html.zip`** – The rendered HTML report.
-Just unzip the html file to view if you are
+Just unzip the html file to view if you are not inetersted in knitting the rmd.

 ## 🔧 Installation & Setup
 To run this project, ensure you have the necessary dependencies installed in R: